vtex-apps/render-runtime/README.md

 ### [Link](#link-1)
 ### NoSSR
-Thiswrapper component remove its children from the subject of the Server Side Rendering(SSR).
+This wrapper component removes its children from the subject of the Server Side Rendering(SSR).
 It may be useful for Components that use DOM related data _(e.g: document)_.
 We use [`react-no-ssr`](https://github.com/kadirahq/react-no-ssr) under the hood.

 ```javascript
 <NoSSR>